Obama meets with U.S. tech executives on privacy, surveillance

 | WASHINGTON/SAN FRANCISCO

-WASHINGTON/SAN FRANCISCO Executives of several large U.S. Internet companies, including Facebook Inc and Google Inc, met with President Barack Obama on Friday to discuss their concerns over government surveillance programs.
+WASHINGTON/SAN FRANCISCO Executives of several large U.S. Internet companies, including Facebook Inc (FB.O) and Google Inc (GOOG.O), met with President Barack Obama on Friday to discuss their concerns over government surveillance programs.

-Obama and senior aides met with six tech executives to discuss issues surrounding intelligence, technology and privacy, the White House said in a statement following the meeting.
+Obama and senior aides meet with six tech executives to discuss issues surrounding intelligence, technology and privacy, the White House said in a statement following the meeting.
 Executives were seen entering the White House around 4 p.m.
-EDT and leaving more than two hours later.
+EDT (2000 GMT) and leaving more than two hours later.

-Eric Schmidt, executive chairman of Google, the world's largest Internet search engine; Mark Zuckerberg, chief executive officer of Facebook, the world's biggest social network; and Reed Hastings, chief executive officer of Netflix Inc, an online video streaming service, were among those attending the meeting, the White House said.
+Eric Schmidt, executive chairman of Google, the world's largest Internet search engine; Mark Zuckerberg, chief executive officer of Facebook, the world's biggest social network; and Reed Hastings, chief executive officer of Netflix Inc (NFLX.O), an online video streaming service, were among those attending the meeting, the White House said.

 Other attendees are Aaron Levie and Drew Houston, chief executive officers of two online storage and file-sharing companies Box and Dropbox; and Alex Karp, chief executive officer of Palantir Technologies, a data-mining company which is partly backed by the CIA and whose clients include the National Security Agency.